Data Augmentation Revisited: Rethinking the Distribution Gap between Clean and Augmented Data: Experiments

-In Table~\ref{tab_loss}, cross entropy (CE) losses on clean and augmented data are calculated to quantify the distribution gap between clean and augmented data to some extent.
-Compared with other methods, Mixup brings the most significant difference between original and augmented data, which can explain the significant improvement with refinement for Mixup.
-Interestingly, AutoAugment achieves a lower CE loss on cleaning training data than moderate data augmentation.
-But refinement for AutoAugment still works well, and the CE loss on clean data decreases further after being refined.
-These results suggest that data augmentation indeed helps the model converge to a better region, and the gap between clean and augmented data obstructs the further convergence.
+In Table~\ref{tab_loss}, cross-entropy (CE) losses on clean and augmented data are calculated to quantify the distribution gap between clean and augmented data to some extent.
+During refinement, the $\hat{R}_\mathrm{aug}$ is calculated with standard augmented data, which reflects a small distribution gap with clean data.
+Mixup brings the most significant difference between clean and augmented data, which can explain the significant improvement with refinement for Mixup.
+Interestingly, AutoAugment achieves a low CE loss on cleaning training data, yet refinement still works well to achieve a lower CE loss on clean data.
+These results suggest that data augmentation indeed helps the model converge to a better region, which can be hard to be arrived for directly training on clean data, and the gap between clean and augmented data obstructs the further convergence.

+Since certain directions in the deep feature space imply meaningful semantic information~\cite{verma2018manifold,wang2019implicit}, we compute a singular value decomposition for the intra-class covariance matrix and the covariance matrix of all classes in the penultimate layer of PreActResNet-18 on CIFAR100 to analyze the variation of representations learned with different augmentation methods and refinement.
+The singular values are plotted and ordered form largest to smallest in Figure~\ref{fig:singular}.
+Here we only present the results of Mixup, since Manifold Mixup and Cutmix perform very similarly to Mixup.

+We find that refinement tends to draw the distribution of singular values back to the original model to some extent for the intra-class covariance matrix.
+The singular values of models trained with Mixup-based methods and AutoAugment respectively are smaller and larger than the original model, while the singular values become closer to original values after refinement.
+It is interesting to find the different effects brought by Mixup-based methods and AutoAugment, which have not been noticed and researched as so far.
+A possible interpretation is that Mixup-based methods mainly affect the inter-class distances while AutoAugment introduces more features and induces invariance.

+Especially, for the covariance matrix of all classes, the curves for intensive data augmentation become steep near the 100th largest singular value.
+Notably, CIFAR100 has 100 categories and the last layer is a linear softmax classifier.
+The representation space will be more discriminative if the rank is larger than 100.
+However, compared with those larger singular values, the 100th largest singular value is almost 0 for the original model, which can be difficult for the classifier to learn.
+Such relative enlargement of singular values near the 100th largest can explain the effectiveness of these intensive data augmentation methods.
+After refinement, this characteristic is still preserved while the distribution of singular values is drawn back to some extent.

-\subsection{Ablation Studies}
+$\bullet$\quad\textbf{Ablation Studies}